 - Vapor barrier socks (A plastic bag over your feet will protect the boot insulation from foot sweat)

-- Thick down/synthetic jacket with hood and pants for camp (and carrying as safety gear for ascents in as warm of material as you can afford), in addition to the 3 layers of base, insulation and shell.
-This gear is meant for standing around in without exercising.
+- Thick down/synthetic jacket with hood and pants for camp (and carrying as safety gear for ascents in as warm of material as you can afford), in addition to the three layers of base, insulation, and shell.
+This gear is meant for standing around without exercising.
 Multiple layers are acceptable to achieve lots of protection.